-Everyone tends to become overwhelmed and stressed out at times.
-Stress is beneficial at times when it gives us the boost we need to get through situations like work deadlines or exams.
+Everyone gets overwhelmed and stressed out at times.
+Stress is beneficial when it gives us the boost we need to get through situations like work deadlines or exams.
 However, extreme stress has adverse health consequences that affect many of the bodily systems.
 Unless you learn how to manage your stress, you will suffer mentally, emotionally, and physically.
 Managing your stress can take some practice, but it is possible.
 Here are 10 helpful tips to help you remain calm and relaxed.

-The evolutionary “fight or flight” response is still activated when you feel stressed.
-More adrenaline and cortisol is generated to prepare you for action.
-Physical exercise metabolizes these excess stress hormones and restores your body to a calm, relaxed state.
+The ancient “fight or flight” response is still activated when we feel stressed.
+More adrenaline and cortisol is generated to prepare us for action.
+Physical exercise metabolizes these excess stress hormones and restores the body to a calm, relaxed state.
 Any exercise is better than none at all.
 At the very least, try to exercise for three to five times a week for half an hour.
 Try to include some vigorous exercise like swimming or jogging to get your heart rate up and running.
 When you feel particularly stressed, take a quick, brisk walk.

 If you can slow down your mind and body long enough to realize that you are not in mortal danger, you can remain calm.
 One way to do this is by breathing deeply.
 Another straightforward technique is to focus on a word or phrase that has significance for you.
 Repeat this word or phrase if you find yourself becoming tense.
 Relaxation lowers your pulse rate, respiration, and blood pressure.
 When you combine different techniques such as deep breathing, muscle relaxation, meditation, and yoga, you can significantly lower your stress levels, elevate your mood, and improve your ability to focus.